pawanvirsingh/form_builder/README.rst

 FormBuilder
 ===========

-This project is about creating and sharing the form and colleting the response from users
+This project is about creating and sharing the form and collecting the response from users

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg
      :target: https://github.com/pydanny/cookiecutter-django/